 Computer science languages provide instructions for modern life.
 From mobile phones to factory machinery, computer programming languages set parameters for how devices function around the world.
 These languages also make it possible to use multiple mobile apps and software packages without conflict.
 Programming experts are needed to keep an estimated 1.3 billion personal computers, 5 billion mobile phones, and countless other machines operational.

 Prospective professionals in these fields should be curious about computer programming languages and their uses.
 This post helps explain how languages are used in different career paths open to computer science graduates.
-Baylor University’s Online Master in Computer Science helps leverage knowledge of these languages with degree tracks in cybersecurity, data science, and software engineering.
+Baylor University’s Online Master in Computer Science helps leverage knowledge of these languages with a specialized concentration in software engineering.

 What are the most popular programming languages?

 Determining which computer science languages are the most popular, useful, or in-demand can be a difficult proposition.
 Programming languages are constantly evolving to reflect the needs of end users and designers.
 New languages join the fray to fill in the gaps left by legacy or niche languages.